seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Is nothing kin to foul redemption.

 **ANGELO**
-You seem’d of late to make the law a tyrant;
+You seem'd of late to make the law a tyrant;
 And rather proved the sliding of your brother
 A merriment than a vice.